manaskarekar/convrs/brainstorm.md

 - Add reading schemes from urls, github, paletton and others.
 - Handle scheme names properly.
 - Examples, tests and samples.
+- Another tool that gives you back schemes based on colors or moods that you can specify.
+Opportunity to put nltk to good use?